 The view from atop Bunker Hill was incredible.
-Our American history family travel journey had taken us to this important spot in our country’s history, and I could just imagine what it must have felt like for the Patriot soldiers many, many years ago, fighting for independence against the British.
+Our American history family travel journey had taken us to this important spot in our country’s history.
+I could just imagine what it must have felt like for the Patriot soldiers many years ago.
+This was where the Patriots fought for independence against the British.

 There are so many historical cities here on the East Coast, dating back to the 1600’s.
-We’ve enjoyed the American history family travel aspect of this trip, and have learned so much about our country.
+We’ve enjoyed the American history family travel aspect of this trip.
+We are learning so much about our country, as we’ve been traveling and worldschooling with our kids.

-After leaving Philadelphia, we headed to Boston, Massachusetts, to visit the city of Salem and walk the Freedom Trail around downtown Boston.
+After leaving Philadelphia, we headed to Boston, Massachusetts.
+While in Boston, we visited the city of Salem and walked the Freedom Trail around downtown Boston.
 After a few days in Boston, we backtracked to Newport, Rhode Island before heading to New York City, New York.

-In all of these cities, we’ve made a point to visit some American history family travel points of interest.
-It was a good chance for our kids to learn about the lessons of our country’s past.
+In all of these cities, we’ve incorporated American history family travel into our explorations.
+It was a good chance to supplement our kids’ worldschooling curriculum.
+Most important, it was good for them to learn about the lessons of our country’s past.

 In Salem, the kids learned how fear can lead a community to do unspeakable harm to their own.
-The Salem witch trials turned neighbors against neighbors, spouses against each other, targeting those who were different or who spoke out against the group mentality.
+The Salem witch trials turned neighbors against neighbors and spouses against each other.
+The community targeted those who were different or who spoke out against the group mentality.
 We can see parallels even in today’s society.

 In Boston, our American history family travel journey took us back in time to the American Revolution.
 At Faneuil Market, we saw a printing press demonstration, and the kids learned how important documents like the Declaration of Independence were printed for distribution during the time of the Revolution.